pal-saugstad/cntdn/README.md

 If so, both (all) are shown when pressing the 'Show answers' button.
 In addition, a list of 40 puzzles can be generated.

+## Online version

 Online version available at https://saugstad.net/countdown

+## Original repository

+This repository is forked from https://github.com/jes/cntdn